OPTIMIZING EMV REFUND PROCESSES FOR BATCH TRANSACTIONS

 PROBLEM

 Users struggled to refund individual sales orders from batch-processed EMV transactions via the Order module.
 Initially, only full transaction refunds were supported, and listing all associated orders in the confirmation modal reduced readability.
-This complex workflow highlighted the need for a more intuitive refund process.
+There was a need to support single-order refunds while clearly displaying all sales orders associated with the batch.

 ACTION